 Visit the Milken Institute School of Public Health website for additional information about academic programs and information about GWSPH.
 Graduate admissions information, including application requirements and deadlines, can be found on the GWSPH Graduate Admissions website.

-The following requirements must be fulfilled: 48 total credits, including 8 credits in PhD foundational core courses, 14 credits in program-specific courses, 12 to 18 credits in elective courses, and 8 to 14 credits in proposal writing and dissertation research.
+The following requirements must be fulfilled: 48 total credits, including 8 credits in core foundational courses, 14 credits in program-specific courses, 12 to 18 credits in elective courses, and 8 to 14 credits in proposal writing and dissertation research.

 Required